• Travel

 Final Thoughts

-In my opinion, this Chase Sapphire Preferred card is perfect for anyone who is looking to get started in the points hobby.
+In my opinion, this card_name is perfect for anyone who is looking to get started in the points hobby.
 I think Chase Ultimate Rewards are the most valuable and easiest to use of any card issuer.
 Before you apply, keep in mind that this card is subject to Chase’s 5/24 rule.
 Also, you can only earn one sign-up bonus from the Sapphire family of cards every 48 months.
 If neither situation applies to you, you should strongly consider having this card in your wallet.

-Comments
+2 Comments

-On this card, can you tell me what the limit is per person on the trip cancellation insurance?
+1. On this card, can you tell me what the limit is per person on the trip cancellation insurance?
 I’m assuming the $10,000 is total payout for all individuals involved.
 Thank you for your reviews!
 They’re super helpful!

-Leave A Reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *